About the Hoffman Process

 Although our Process venues provide peaceful and comfortable surroundings, often in areas of outstanding natural beauty, Hoffman is not a pampering Spa retreat.
 There will be times of intense emotional and physical experience, some of which may feel challenging at the time.
 Over the course of the week and in the months and years that follow, you will be able to live your life on your terms, to connect more to those around you, to achieve long held visions and – though it may sound unconventional – to love yourself.

 Everyone’s experience of the Process will be different, because we have all had different backgrounds and because we all want different things out of life.
-This is why the timing of the course and the pre-course homework is so important.
+This is why the timing of the course and the pre-course homework is so important – see our ‘getting the timing right‘ page for more information.
 Our staff are on hand from the moment you pick up the phone to guide you through the registration process, to welcome you to the venue and facilitate your journey through the week and as you return home.